11 Smart Sociology Research Topics That Will Get You an A

 Sociology is the study of groups of people and their cultures, customs, practices.
 Because this topic is so broad, and our culture is always changing, the possibilities for writing and research are endless.
 With sociology, you can research just about anything, from Beyonce to Scientology.

-This list will also guide you to make your own, original topic based on theoretical sociology.
+This list will also guide you to make your own, original topic.
 The top ten sociological subjects are listed below with plenty of ideas for your research.

 The list is organized around 10 umbrella topics, each with its own set of mini-topics.
 These umbrella topics include: